 While I like my mushroom ceviche paired with crunchy fennel and creamy avocado, you could swap the fennel out for another half of Spanish onion or simply serve the mushrooms as is.
 Traditionally, ceviche is made with limons but in their absence here, I used homegrown Meyer lemons.
 A combination of lime and lemon works equally well.
 I also use a full jalapeño chilli, seeds included, so this mushroom fennel ceviche has kick.
 Lots of kick.

 Ceviche takes me back to Peru every time.
 Like so many times before and I am sure many times to come, I found my Carjamarca rhythm in the kitchen and bonded with like-hearted souls.
 Whenever I am feeling a little lost, the kitchen always beckons and welcomes.
 Like all good friends, we challenge each other and sometimes need a time out, but for the most part we make happy memories and occasionally some really awesome food.

-- 1 baby fennel, the bulb finely sliced and the green herb fronds chopped and set aside.
+- 1 baby fennel bulb remove the core and finely sliced the bulb, reserve the feathery green fronds

-- Clean and trim the mushrooms, halving the larger ones and keeping some whole.
+- Clean and trim the mushrooms, cutting the larger ones into quarters and the smaller ones in half.

-- Before serving, stir through the cubed avocado and the green fennel fronds.
+- Remove the mushrooms from the fridge.
+Before serving, stir through the cubed avocado, tomatoes (if using) and the green fennel fronds.

 - Serve with roasted sweet potato or with crusty bread.